Floyd–Warshall algorithm: Path reconstruction

 The Floyd–Warshall algorithm typically only provides the lengths of the paths between all pairs of vertices.
 With simple modifications, it is possible to create a method to reconstruct the actual path between any two endpoint vertices.
 While one may be inclined to store the actual path from each vertex to each other vertex, this is not necessary, and in fact, is very costly in terms of memory.
-Instead, the shortest-path tree can be calculated for each node in $\Theta(|E|)$ time using $\Theta(|V|)$ memory to store each tree which allows us to efficiently reconstruct a path from any two connected vertices.
+Instead, we can use the shortest-path tree, which can be calculated for each node in $\Theta(|E|)$ time using $\Theta(|V|)$ memory, and allows us to efficiently reconstruct a directed path between any two connected vertices.

 Pseudocode

+The array prev[u][v] holds the penultimate vertex on the path from u to v (except in the case of prev[v][v], where it always contains v even if there is no self-loop on v):